A Survey on Stance Detection for Mis- and Disinformation Identification: Stance and Factuality

-\citeauthorshort{zubiaga-etal-2016-rumor-spread} further analysed how people orient to and spread rumours on social media based on conversational threads.
-Their study included rumour threads associated with nine newsworthy events, and users' stance before and after the rumours were confirmed or denied. \citeauthorshort{dungs-etal-2018-rumour} continued this line of research, but focused on the effectiveness of the stance to predict the veracity of the rumours. \citeauthorshort{hartmann-etal-2019-mapping} explored the flow of (dis-)information on Twitter after the MH17 Plane Crash.
+\citet{zubiaga-etal-2016-rumor-spread} analysed how people spread rumours on social media based on conversational threads.
+They included rumour threads associated with nine newsworthy events, and users' stance before and after the rumours were confirmed or denied. \citet{dungs-etal-2018-rumour} continued this line of research, but focused on the effectiveness of stance for predicting rumour veracity. \citet{hartmann-etal-2019-mapping} explored the flow of (dis-)information on Twitter after the MH17 Plane Crash.

-Recently, RumourEval~\cite{derczynski-etal-2017-rumoureval,gorrell-etal-2019-semeval} was held as a sequence of two shared tasks for automated claim validation.
-The aim was to identify and to handle rumours based on user reactions and ensuing conversations in social media.
-The tasks offered annotations for both stance and veracity.
-The two editions of RumourEval were similar in spirit, and the second one extended the first task with more tweets and also with Reddit posts.
-This work showed the importance of modeling the context of a story instead of drawing conclusions based on a single post.
+The two RumourEval~\cite{derczynski-etal-2017-rumoureval,gorrell-etal-2019-semeval} shared tasks on automated claim validation aimed to identify and handle rumours based on user reactions and ensuing conversations in social media, offering annotations for both stance and veracity.
+The two editions of RumourEval were similar in spirit, with the second one providing more tweets and also additionally Reddit posts.
+RumourEval demonstrated the importance of modelling the context of a story instead of drawing conclusions based on a single post.

-\citeauthorshort{ferreira-vlachos-2016-emergent} focused on debunking rumours based on news articles as part of the Emergent\footnote{ \url{http://www.emergent.info/}} project.
-They collected a set of claims and news articles from rumour sites with annotations both for stance and for veracity, done by journalists.
-The goal was to leverage the stance of a news article (summarized into a single sentence) regarding the claim as one of the components used to determine its overall veracity.
-A downside of this approach is the need of summarisation in contrast to FNC-1~\cite{pomerleau-2017-FNC}, where entire news articles were used.
+\citet{ferreira-vlachos-2016-emergent} collected claims and news articles from rumour sites with annotations for stance and veracity by journalists as part of the Emergent project.
+The goal was to use the stance of a news article, summarised into a single sentence, towards a claim as one of the components to determine its veracity.
+A downside is the need to summarise, in contrast to FNC-1~\cite{pomerleau-2017-FNC}, where entire news articles were used.

-\paragraph{Misconceptions} \citeauthorshort{hossain-etal-2020-covidlies} focused on detecting misinformation related to COVID-19, based on a set of known misconceptions listed in Wikipedia.
-In particular, they evaluated the veracity of a tweet depending on whether it \emph{agrees}, \emph{disagrees}, or has \emph{no stance} with respect to a subset of misconceptions most relevant to it.
-This may allow fact-checkers to assess the veracity of dubious content in a convenient way by evaluating the stance of a claim regarding already checked stories, known misconceptions, and facts.

-\paragraph{Media profiling} Stance detection has been also used for media profiling. \citeauthorshort{stefanov-etal-2020-predicting} explored the feasibility of an unsupervised approach for identifying the political leanings (left, center, or right bias) of media outlets and influential people on Twitter based on their stance on controversial topics.
-They built clusters of users around core vocal ones based on their behaviour on Twitter such as retweeting, using the procedure proposed by \citeauthorshort{darwish2020unsupervised}.
-This is an important step towards understanding media biases.